Introduction to PostgreSQL Full Text Search

 1. to_tsvector

-It is used to create a list of token and where t stands for text and s stand for search.
+It creates a list of tokens, where t stands for text, and s stands for search.
 We create optimized searching with the help of tsvector, in which we add a column in a table to save the index.
-We can able to do a fast search with the help of tsvector but remember, one think data should be up to date.
+We can do a fast search with the help of tsvector but remember, one thinks data should be up to date.

 Syntax: